montastic/montastic-api-doc/README.md

   - Keyword Montastic should look for.
 E.g. keyboard
 - `grep_presence`
   - true (default) | false: if true, Montastic checks the presence of `grep-this` keyword in the monitored URL.
 If false, Montastic checks that the document does not contain the `grep-this` keyword.
-- `is_monitoring_enabled`
-  - true | false: if true, Montastic monitors the checkpoint on a regular basis based every `check_interval_id`.
-If false, monitoring is paused and no alerts are sent.
 - `check_interval_id`
   - Monitoring interval in minutes.
 Possible values are 5, 10, 30, 60, 180, 360, 1440.
 - `notes`